-- → Special requirements/gear: IBVs water pump, deploy water sampler for 3-4 hours to filter water (1-4 L/min).
-The water sampler should be placed upstream of the ship, attached to a buoy or to the ship with wire. - → Sampling depths: Process stations only, via IBV water pump - → Chemicals used:
+→ Special requirements/gear: IBVs water pump, deploy water sampler for 3-4 hours to filter water (1-4 L/min).
+The water sampler should be placed upstream of the ship, attached to a buoy or to the ship with wire.

+→ Sampling depths: Process stations only, via IBV water pump, we have two pumps and target Arctic and Atlantic water masses.

+→ Chemicals used: Ethanol